-Service Area Variance £m Prosperity & Investment Fee income shortfall +0.552 One off benefit relating to NDR refunds relating to Addenbrooke House and Darby House -0.497 Finance & HR Treasury - the impact of capital spend re-profiling and positive cash flow has resulted in a projected benefit during 2023/24. -0.500 Children's Safeguarding & Family Support Children In Care Placements - additional investment required to cover cost of residential placements.
-This is a combination of escalating needs of some children and young people; new children entering residential placements and high costs associated with some placements, in particular Post 16 placements, offset by benefits from some young people being stepped down from residential placements. +4.967 Health Funding - anticipated health contributions in relation to health needs as a result of increased engagement with health colleagues, which partly offsets the CIC costs above. -2.902 Children with Disabilities - the impact of increased complexity of need requiring additional care and support provision to enable support children's needs arising from the impact of their disabilities.
-Health are also contributing towards these packages. +0.382 Family Connect, EDT & Early Help Children & Families - staffing costs in excess of budget, partly relating to Emergency Duties Team costs. +0.304 Family Safeguarding -relating to costs which generally increase in line with complexity of children's needs and care planning. +0.607 Family Safeguarding - additional grant income and reserves to support the costs of the family safeguarding initiative. -0.264
+Service Area Variance £m Prosperity & Investment 2111 Fee income shortfall +0.552 One off benefit relating to NDR refunds relating to Addenbrooke House and Darby House -0.497 Finance & HR Treasury - the impact of capital spend re-profiling and positive cash flow has resulted in a projected benefit during 2023/24. -0.500 Children's Safeguarding & Family Support Children In Care Placements - additional investment required to cover cost of residential placements.
+This is a combination of escalating needs of some children and young people; new children entering residential placements and high costs associated with some placements, in particular Post 16 placements, offset by benefits from some young people being stepped down from residential placements. +5.482 Health Funding - anticipated health contributions in relation to health needs as a result of increased engagement with health colleagues, which partly offsets the CIC costs above. -2.902 Children with Disabilities - the impact of increased complexity of need requiring additional care and support provision to enable support children's needs arising from the impact of their disabilities.
+Health are also contributing towards these packages. +0.426 Fostering Adoption & Permanence - costs associated with placements, including travelling +0.267 Family Safeguarding -relating to costs which generally increase in line with complexity of children's needs and care planning. +0.736 Family Safeguarding - additional grant income and reserves to support the costs of the family safeguarding initiative. -0.314 Education & Skills Transport - there has been a significant increase in families choosing enabling modes of school travel assistance including -0.273

-Service Area Variance £m Safeguarding Management & Partnerships - impact of vacancy factor applied to staffing budgets +0.256 Education & Skills Transport - there has been a significant increase in families choosing enabling modes of school travel assistance including an uptake of personal budgets that are funded via a separate grant. -0.260 Adult Social Care Longer Term Care Purchasing - projected expenditure relating to block and spot contracts requiring additional investment to meet demand.
-Additional funding from Health and additional Market Sustainability Grant have been secured to offset some of these costs (see below). +9.174 Health Funding Contributions - NHS funding towards above costs for clients with health needs. -2.963 Prevention &amp; Independence - Older People & Disability - income from reimbursed direct payments -0.283 Autism, Learning Disability & Mental Health - reduced reserves funding available due to additional care costs within Transforming Care Partnership +0.284 My Options - an in year pressure only , resulting mainly from a part rescheduling of an invest to save project , together with in year recruitment issues resulting in increased agency costs , all of which are in the process of being addressed to ensure no further or ongoing pressure. +0.734 Prevention & Enablement - agency cover required to deliver service +0.330 Market Sustainability Grant - additional government grant announced during the Summer. -1.177 Neighbourhood & Enforcement Services Waste services - recycling penalty deduction -0.278
+Service Area Variance £m an uptake of personal budgets that are funded via a separate grant.
+Adult Social Care Longer Term Care Purchasing - projected expenditure relating to block and spot contracts requiring additional investment to meet demand and fees.
+Additional funding from Health and additional Market Sustainability Grant have been secured to offset some of these costs (see below). +12.272 Health Funding Contributions - NHS funding towards above costs for clients with health needs. -2.964 Prevention & Independence - Staffing underspends mainly due to vacancies pending recruitment -0.525 Prevention & Independence - Older People & Disability - income from reimbursed direct payments -0.378 Autism, Learning Disability & Mental Health - direct payments income -0.292 Autism, Learning Disability & Mental Health - reduced reserves funding available due to additional care costs within Transforming Care Partnership +0.284 My Options - an in year pressure only, resulting mainly from a part rescheduling of an invest to save project, together with in year recruitment issues resulting in increased agency costs, all of which are in the process of being addressed to ensure no further or ongoing pressure. +0.828 Prevention & Enablement - agency cover required to deliver service +0.330 Income - client contributions -0.335 Market Sustainability Grant - additional government grant announced during the Summer. -1.177 Neighbourhood & Enforcement Services Waste services - recycling penalty deduction -0.270 Income - recovery of costs incurred from fire at Overdale in 2021/22 -0.288

-Service Area Variance £m Communities, Customer & Commercial Services Housing Benefit Subsidy - a combination of reduced recovery of overpayments, B&B spend where no subsidy can be claimed.
-This is a significantly improved position from 2022/23 and the service is continuing to work with providers to find long term solutions to reduce subsidy loss on an ongoing basis. +0.552 Council Wide - including: WME dividend and in year one off benefit from active energy contract management; pension cost benefits and inflation contingency -1.355
+Service Area Variance £m Housing, Employment & Infrastructure Income - maximisation of grant income received -0.262 Communities, Customer & Commercial Services Housing Benefit Subsidy - a combination of reduced recovery of overpayments, B&B spend where no subsidy can be claimed.
+This is a significantly improved position from 2022/23 and the service is continuing to work with providers to find long term solutions to reduce subsidy loss on an ongoing basis. +0.518 Council Wide - including: WME dividend and in year one off benefit from active energy contract management; pension cost benefits and inflation contingency -1.355